US Tennis Association apologizes for Nazi-era anthem verse

 "Deutschlandlied," or "Song of Germany," has been the country's national anthem since the 1920s, although East Germany had a different anthem during the Communist era.

-The original version of the song included a verse with the words, "Deutchland, Deutchland uber alles," or "Germany, Germany above all else."
+The original version of the song included a verse with the words, "Deutschland, Deutschland über alles," or "Germany, Germany above all else."

 The verse was dropped after World War II, during which Germany sought world domination.
 The remaining words emphasize "Unity, justice and freedom."